 Ease of Setup

 Accounting for the remaining 10% of the overall score, we judged how much work it took to complete the initial setup process, as well as the hardware requirements to run the device.
-This headset is one of the easiest to set up, meriting an 8 out of 10 for its performance.
-We show how the rest of the products performed in the chart below.
+This headset is one of the easiest to set up.

 The hardware setup is a breeze, only really requiring you to install the batteries and calibrate the lightsaber.
 This, and properly getting the phone aligned can be a bit tedious depending on the phone, but usually doesn't take more than 5-10 minutes.